amazon-archives/amazon-cognito-js/README.md

   * Or... `import 'amazon-cognito-js';`
   * Or... `require('amazon-cognito-js');`

+For NPM usage refer to the following issue https://github.com/aws/amazon-cognito-js/issues/40

 ## Usage

 **Step 1.** Log into Amazon Cognito management console and create a new identity pool.
 Be sure to enable the "unauthenticated